 It is as though Jacob had become a new person through his trials and tribulations.
-This adversity and subsequent transformation was sent just when Jacob needed it most just before the dangerous meeting with his brother.
-Perhaps it was this change in Jacob that transformed a potentially catastrophic encounter with his brother into an emotional reunion.
+This adversity and transformation was sent just when Jacob needed it most-just before the dangerous meeting with his brother.

-We don't expect angels to be adversarial, but often, it's those unexpected encounters with angels that help us most on our spiritual journey.
+We don't expect angels to be adversarial, but often, it's those unexpected encounters that help us most on our spiritual journey.